A-kly/School-Vault/SOC 225/Topic 5 - Psychology and environement.md

 ![[Criminology week 5 the psychology and environment of committing a crime(2)-4 1.png]]

 ![[Criminology week 5 the psychology and environment of committing a crime(2)-5 1.png]]
+- Why?
+	- Originally thought to be genetically inferior, aka. feeble minded.
+	- Lower order crimes committed by "feeble minded", higher order committed by geniuses.
+	- Actually more complicated
+- What factors?
+	-
 ![[Criminology week 5 the psychology and environment of committing a crime(2)-6 1.png]]

 ![[Criminology week 5 the psychology and environment of committing a crime(2)-7 1.png]]